samuelcolvin/boston-ae/slides.md

 ---

 ## PydanticAI

-That same example with PydanticAI — AI for production.
+That same example with PydanticAI — Agent Framework for production.

 ```py
 from datetime import date